w3f/polkadot-wiki/docs/general/dune-analytics/parachain-dashboards/polimec-dashboards.md

 ## Featured Dashboards on Dune

-Here you'll find a variety of dashboards that help visualize data from the Moonbeam parachain:
+Here you will find a variety of dashboards that help visualize data from the Moonbeam parachain:

 - [Polimec](https://dune.com/substrate/polimec): A comprehensive analysis of NeuroWeb, including:
   DKG, knowledge asset, asset, and XCM analysis.